 Integrating with external payroll vendors

-Issuing off-cycle checks
+Issuing off-cycle checks or on-demand payments

 Maintaining payroll history for each employee